Rebot449/school-notes/Cold War.crises.Cuban Missle Crisis.md

 - 24th October 1962 - Russian Ships finally turned back before even meeting the limit set by the US.
 At the same time, the US announced that the US would invade Cuba if the missiles were not removed at once.
 - 25th October 1962 - The US began to into effect plans for an air-strike against the missile sites, to take place on 29 or 30th October.
 - 26th October 1962 - Khrushchev sent an offer to Kennedy that nuclear missiles would be withdrawn if the US promised to never invade Cuba.
 Furthermore, the missiles were already operational and that the Russian Commander was authorised to launch short-range missiles in self defense without consulting Moscow.
 - 27th October 1962 - Khrushchev followed up with stating that a deal must include removal of NATO missiles in Turkey.
 Khrushchev also suggested that this could be done via the UN.
-ExComm after intense discussions agreed that the second lette should be ignored and replied to the first letter on the condition the Soviet remove the missiles first.
+ExComm after intense discussions agreed that the second lette should be ignored and replied to the first letter on the condition the Soviet remove the missiles first otherwise known as the "Trollope ploy".
 On the other hand, Robert Kennedy was meeting the Russian ambassador, Anatoly Dobrynin in secret.
 Robert Kennedy was instructed to tell the ambassador that the US would attack the USSR if they don't removed the missile by the 28th October, however there was also a condition of that if the missiles were removed from Cuba, the US would do so at well in Turkey but stressed that this wouldn't be part of any public deal.
 J.F.Kennedy knew that a removal of the missiles in Turkey needed consultations with NATO and could risk the end of NATO if it be known that the US was willing to sacrifice European security for American interest.
 Back at the forefront, a U2 spy plane was shot down with the pilot killed leading to US advisors recommending an assault on Cuba.
 - 28th October - A deal was made and that the USSR accepted the terms the US provided through Khrushchev informing Kennedy via Radio Moscow while secretly Khrushchev agreed with the secret compromise Kennedy provided.
 Castro was not informed and refused UN inspection of the dismantling of the missiles.
 Another reason for not allowing inspection as he saw it as an infringement of sovereignty.
 The crisis has now ended with:
     - the removal of Soviet missiles in Cuba
     - American pledge to never invade Cuba